-Boasting of a clean break trigger and good sights, this small handgun makes for more pleasant handling and more accurate shooting.
+Boasting a clean break trigger and good sights, this small handgun makes for more pleasant handling and more accurate shooting.
 The CW 380 is Kahr’s offering for the budget-conscious pocket pistol shopper.
-Suggested retail price is at $440.
+The suggested retail price is $440.

 Smith & Wesson Body Guard .380 Review

 Polymer frame, a weight of 12.8 ounces, and a 2.75-inch barrel length, the Bodyguard .380 is small yet effective.
 Like many others in this size range, this pistol holds 6 bullets in the magazine and one in the chamber.

 It features a heavy and long trigger pull and double-strike capability.
 If you pull the trigger and all you hear is a click, pulling it one more time makes the pistol strike the primer of the cartridge a second time, and this time it should fire.
 Hopefully, that is.